 But, converting text to outlines is a destructive process and you won’t be able to edit the text itself again, so it’s better to convert a few words and not an entire paragraph.

-TIP: When you convert text into vectors, each letter will be divided, so use guides or group letters after the transformation to keep the alignments or the word.
+TIP: When you convert text into vector shapes, each letter will be divided, so use guides or group letters after the transformation to keep the alignments or the word.

 Placing Text on Path